ZongzhiWu/GWVC/README.md

-## GWVD (Groundwater Virome Database)
+## custom codes for the Groundwater Virome Database (GWVD)
-The custom codes used for viral identification and host assignment.
+Custom codes used for viral identification and host assignment.